dfalster/building_baad/README.md

 ## Running

-Download this repo, then open a new R session with this project set as working directory.
+Download this repo, then make sure you checkout the right version of the repo (see tages in git repo, depending on the talk you want to recreate).
+Then open a new R session with this project set as working directory.
 We use a number of packages, these can be easily installed by remake:

 ```r
 remake::install_missing_packages()